alexroan/Journal/README.md

 Submit an entry like this:

 ```
-./entry "This is jour journal..."
+./entry "This is your journal..."
 ```

 The entry is saved to a date-stamped markdown file, preceded with the time of entry inside the file.